mcc-us/bookkeeping/_posts/2024-01-28-trial-balance.md

 4. Net differences between debits & credits, and write in balance(s).

 5. Double underscore Trial Balance columns to show that the work in that column is complete.

-6. NOTE: Trial Balance has 4 new accounts:
+6. **NOTE: Trial Balance has 4 new accounts**:
-   1. Accumulated Depreciation-Equipment,
-   2. Supplies Expense,
-   3. Depreciation Expense-Equipment

-## Notice that the trial balance has four new accounts:

    1. Accumulated Depreciation—Equipment,
    2. Supplies Expense,
    3. Rent Expense,
    4. Depreciation Expense—Equipment.

 ## Rules for Presentation:

 1. Balance sheet assets are arranged on the bases of liquidity.
+  - Cash first followed by
+  - marketable securities,
+  - accounts receivable,
+  - supplies,
+  - inventory,
-  - Cash always appears first followed by marketable securities, accounts receivable, supplies, inventory, prepaid items then fixed assets (which appear in the order of longevity).
+  - prepaid items then
+  - fixed assets (which appear in the order of longevity).

-For example, store equipment, office equipment, buildings and land would appear in the order presented under fixed assets.

 2. Liability accounts appear based on their earliest due date.
-  - Consequently A/P always appear first followed by notes payable and mortgages payable.
+-  A/P appears first followed by
+-  bank notes payable and
+-  mortgages payable.

 3. Income statement accounts, both revenues and expenses appear in alphabetical order.

+> Reporting NEEDS **Who, What, When: Time Period**
 {: .box-warning}
-REMEMBER: Debits = Credits for Trial Balance

-{: .box-warning}
-Reporting NEEDS **Who, What, When: Time Period**

 Company Name
 Income Statement